EZ-Robotics/EZ-Template/ez-template-docs/docs/odom_general.md

 ### odom_boomerang_distance_set()
-Sets a maximum distance that the carrot point can be away from the target.
-This helps bring consistency in how boomerang behaves across multiple target points.
-You can play with [this demos](https://www.desmos.com/calculator/sptjw5szex) to get a better idea on how boomerang works.
+Sets how far away the carrot point can be from the target point.

-`distance` double, expecting inches
+`distance` distance in inches
 <Tabs
   groupId="odom_boomerang_distance_set"
   defaultValue="proto"